garrandall/popular-music-data/tracks/signs-of-love-makin--tyrese.md

 ---

 These are the signs that are made for each other
-Are you the zodiac Freak, ooo-ee
+Are you the zodiac Freak, oo-ee
 I'm a Capricorn, I came here to get manish
-Ooh, I know it's good when you start speakin' spanish Aries, sexually, you're full of energy
+Oh, I know it's good when you start speakin' spanish Aries, sexually, you're full of energy
 After I'm done, you still tellin' me you want me
-Met a Gemini, ooh what a sex drive
+Met a Gemini, oh what a sex drive
 She wanted it from the front, back, left and the right Baby, I will guarentee to give you everything your body's missin'